 The Origin of LGBTQ-etc Self-Flattery

 No, people.
-The gay community did not invent the rainbow or its meaning.
+The gay community did not invent the rainbow.
 The meaning of the rainbow is not inclusivity or pride in being gay, lesbian, trans or whatever.
 That’s just the secular or godless meaning of that beautifully colored arc.
 It’s a symbol created by God after He flooded the earth, destroying all of His creations.

 The rainbow shown brightly over Noah’s Ark once the rains stopped as God’s promise that He would never again destroy the earth by flood.

 I doubt that the LGBT-etc. community would pass God’s test today, not even during pride month.
 Their community more closely resembles that of Soddom and Gomorrah in Genesis, cities that God destroyed due to their wickedness, which included incest, homosexuality, and rape, just to name a few.

 Genesis 19:24-25 “Then the Lord rained brimstone and fire on Sodom and Gomorrah, from the Lord out of the heavens.
 So He overthrew those cities, all the plain, all the inhabitants of the cities, and what grew on the ground… But his wife looked back behind him, and she became a pillar of salt.”

 Whenever I see the rainbow used as a symbol of “gay pride,” I just think of three words I learned in Sunday School.
 “Remember Lot’s wife.”